paluh/nixos-scripts/README.md

 ```

 Execute "nixos-rebuild switch" and tags the current checked-out commit
-in "/home/myself/nixos-configuration/" on successfull build (including
+in "/home/myself/nixos-configuration/" on successful build (including
 generation number).
 Format for the tag name is

 ```plain